Nawaf-Alharbi1/Batman-Logo-3D/README.md

 ---

-## 🚀 How to Use

-1. Download the STL file.
-2. Open it in any compatible CAD software or 3D slicer.
-3. Slice the model if needed.
-4. Print it using a 3D printer.
+## 📄 STL File

+The printable 3D model is provided in STL format and can be opened using most CAD software or slicing applications for 3D printing.

+---

 # 👨‍💻 Author